AmoghJohri/Gold-Coins/README.md

             - This is lower bounded by *k/2 + 1* which is
                 *k/2 + 1 > k/2 + 1/2 = (k + 1)/2*

-            - Therefore, there is a majority element in the complete array.
+            - Therefore, there is a majority coin in the complete array.

-            - As we know our algoritm can find the majority element in a k-array(inductive hypothesis), this can be solved.
+            - As we know our algoritm can find the majority coin in a k-array(inductive hypothesis), this can be solved.

         - **Case 2**: There are exactly *k/2* gold coins